 MBWP Teacher Certification Requirements

-- Enroll in and complete an initial 5-day MBWP workshop.
-For more information about the workshop, please click here.
+- Enroll in and complete an initial 5-day, approved MBWP workshop.

-- Maintain a consistent personal mindfulness practice (at least 5 days a week) as articulated at the conclusion of the 5-day workshop, for a minimum of one year after completing the workshop.
+- Maintain a consistent personal mindfulness practice (at least 5 days a week) for a minimum of one year after completing the workshop.

 - Engage in monthly cohort meetings to discuss personal practice and teaching applications.

 - Engage in monthly meetings with an MBWP certified teacher to discuss personal practice along with pedagogical ideas, applications, and progress.

 - Submit three 15-minute videos, along with accompanying commentary, demonstrating applications of MBWP in an educational setting.

 - Submit a cumulative written project that includes, (a) a summary of your understanding of MBWP and its applications in teaching, (b) five MBWP lesson plans that you have used or plan to use in your teaching context, and (c) an additional artifact demonstrating a current or potential application of MBWP.